willie68/GoBlobStore/README.md

 # Configuration

 beside the simple default configuration there are some options you might want to change in your environment.

 ## Configuration file

 The configuration file service.yaml will be loaded from `/data/config/service.yaml`.

 You can simply mount this to another file system and create a new service.yaml with your own configuration. (the defaults as set in the default service.yaml will be used, if the option is not set)

+Every entry of the configuration can be set with a ${} macro for using environment variables for the configuration.

+## Storagesystem

+The configuration of the storage system consists of several providers.
+First the primary provider called `storage`

+The data is stored here first and forms the basis and reference for the entire storage.

+Second, the `backup`: each blob is stored in the backup after successful storage in the primary storage (synchronous or asynchronous).
+If a failure occurs in the primary storage, then the blob can be restored from the backup, automatically or manually.

+a `cache` can be configured as a third component.
+This is also operated automatically.
+An adjustable (number or size) amount of blobs can be kept in the cache for quick access.

+The storage providers in turn can be used for all 3 parts.
+Exceptions are, of course, specialized providers such as FastCache.

+Another unit is the retention system.
+This works independently of the Storgae providers.

+The `index` is the fifth element.
+This is used to search for specific blobs via properties, be they system or custom properties.

 ## S3 Storage